SAN DIEGO MARINE AQUARISTS BYLAWS- Revised 3/11/2018

 Article IV.
 Membership

 IV.1.
-Membership in The San Diego Marine Aquarists shall be open to any person who, by proper application, meets with the approval of the Board of Directors.
+Membership in The San Diego Marine Aquarists shall be open to any person who, by proper application, meets with the approval of the Board of Directors and shall be for a term of one (1) year from the application date.

 IV.2.
 Proper application for membership and dues amounts shall be established by the Board of Directors (Board) and shall be publicly available at all meetings and online.
 These may be changed by a vote of the Board.